Frequently Asked Questions

 Q. Where can I find information about Mission Trips?

 A. The PC(USA) has launched a site dedicated to planning and coordinating Mission Trips.
 It can be found HERE.

 Q. What is Per Capita?
 How much is it?
 Where do I send it?

 A. Per Capita is an amount of money that each church pays to the Presbytery, Synod and General Assembly for each active member of its church.
-The 2013 Per Capita Amount in NCP is $34.65 per member.
-You can find a brochure by clicking HERE that explains the use of these funds.
+The 2014 Per Capita Amount in NCP is $35.35 per member.
+You can find a brochure by clicking HERE that explains the use of these funds (also in bulletin format here).
 Per Capita payments should be sent to the Presbytery Office, attn: Debbie Golden.